rogerbinns/apsw/doc/build.rst

 Testing
 =======

-SQLite itself is extensively tested.
-It has considerably more code dedicated to testing than makes up the actual database functionality.
+SQLite itself is `extensively tested
+<http://www.sqlite.org/testing.html>`__.
+It has considerably more code
+dedicated to testing than makes up the actual database functionality.

 APSW includes a :file:`tests.py` file which uses the standard Python